 It is even possible to come down with measles after vaccination, which is the case of a 2-year-old who got vaccine-related measles 37 days after receiving the MMR vaccine in 2013.11

 Disturbingly, there is also evidence that recently vaccinated people can spread disease, including measles.
-Barbara Loe Fisher, the co-founder and president of the National Vaccine Information Center (NVIC), stated that you can shed live virus in body fluids whether you have a viral infection or have gotten a live attenuated viral vaccine.12
+Barbara Loe Fisher, the co-founder and president of the National Vaccine Information Center (NVIC), explained how you can shed live virus in body fluids whether you have a viral infection or have gotten a live attenuated viral vaccine:12

 How to Prevent Measles and Its Complications